Limit theorems of Chatterjee's rank correlation: Introduction

 \begin{theorem} As long as $Y$ is not a measurable function of $X$ almost surely, it holds true (for any fixed continuous $F_{X,Y}$) that

 and

 \end{theorem}

-\begin{remark} Of note, in conducting global sensitivity analysis via the first-order Sobol indices, \citet[Theorem 4.1]{gamboa2020global} obtained a CLT similar to \eqref{eq:new-new-1} above.
-Both results, however, do not have to handle the randomness from ranking $Y_i$'s that we addressed in Theorem \ref{thm:hayek} and is to us the most difficult part. \end{remark}
+\begin{remark} Of note, in conducting global sensitivity analysis via the first-order Sobol indices, \citet[Theorem 4.1]{gamboa2022global} obtained a CLT similar to \eqref{eq:new-new-1} above. \nb{In another related work, \citet{devroye2018nearest} introduced and analyzed a nearest neighbor statistic for estimating the residual variance in nonparametric regression, and also established its central limit theorem.
+All these results,} however, do not have to handle the randomness from ranking $Y_i$'s that we addressed in Theorem \ref{thm:hayek} and is to us the most difficult part. \end{remark}

 Finally, Theorem~\ref{thm:main} is proved by combining Theorems~\ref{thm:hayek} and \ref{thm:clt}.

 \begin{remark} The H\'ajek representation of $\xi_n$ under independence between $X$ and $Y$ was established in, e.g., \citet[Lemma D.1]{deb2020kernel}, \citet[Equ.
 (4.9)]{cao2020correlations}, \citet[Lemma 7.1]{shi2021ac}, and \citet[Remark 3.2]{lin2021boosting}.
 See also \citet[Theorem 2.1]{auddy2021exact}.
 The remaining component there is a U-statistic of the form